 South Africa's high rate of youth unemployment is largely attributed to the skills shortage in this age group.
 In 2011, only 31 percent of young people completed their matric (Grade 12) education.
 The 2013 General Household Survey estimates that 983 698 students were enrolled at higher education institutions (universities and universities of technology) in 2013.
+Educational attainment continues to improve.
+The percentage of individuals aged 20 years and older who did not have any education decreased from 11,4% in 2002 to 4,5% in 2018, while those with at least a grade 12 qualification increased from 30,5% to 45,2% over the same period.

 Almost two-thirds (66.4 percent) of these students were black, 22.3 percent were white; 6.7 percent were coloured and 4.7 percent were Indian or Asian.